At 1.2 million acres in size, Otero Mesa is the largest and wildest grassland left on public lands in America.

 From the desk of Governor Bill Richardson, to city and county resolutions passed in southern New Mexico, and from hunters, ranchers and church leaders to students, teachers and businesses across the state, the chorus of support for preserving this wild and beautiful grassland is growing.

-It is the objective of the New Mexico Wilderness Alliance to gain permanent protection for Otero Mesa – America’s Wildest Grassland.
-Please join us as we continue to permanently protect America’s Wildest Grassland – Otero Mesa.
+Please join us as we continue our campaign to permanently protect America’s Wildest Grassland Otero Mesa.

-Want to learn more about Otero Mesa, or how to expericen this wild landscape?
+Want to learn more about Otero Mesa, or how to experience this wild landscape?
 Interested in volunteering for the campaign, or just have a general question about the issues?